stefan-hoeck/idris2-tutorial/src/Tutorial/Eq.md

 Rewrite rules are often required when we perform interesting type-level computations.
-For instance, we have already seen many interesting examples of functions operating on `Vect`, which allow us to keep track of the exact lengths of the vectors involved, but one key functionality has been missing from our discussions so far, and for good reason: Function `reverse`.
+For instance, we have already seen many interesting examples of functions operating on `Vect`, which allowed us to keep track of the exact lengths of the vectors involved, but one key functionality has been missing from our discussions so far, and for good reasons: Function `reverse`.
 Here is a possible implementation, which is how `reverse` is implemented for
 lists: